-Gender is a relevant topic for democratisation, as for example the equal representation of men and women in critical junctures of democratisation is concerned.
+To sum up, gender is a relevant topic for democratisation, as for example the equal representation of men and women in critical junctures of democratisation is concerned.
 The non-representation of women and the mistreatment of their rights in processes of political change are signs for de-democratisation or autocratisation; out of non-represented groups new demands for political reform are likely to be generated.
-Therefore, all WPs in EMBRACE include the issue of gender into the research framework and take gender issues into consideration when conducting interviews and selecting research participants for the study of blockages to democratisation.
+Therefore, all WPs in EMBRACE include the issue of gender into the research framework and take gender issues into consideration when conducting interviews and selecting research participants for the study of blockages to democratisation and the identification of ways to overcome these blockages.